The Reiki Gamechanger

 A new challenge soon emerged: the time difference.
 It was nearly impossible to find “normal” times for everyone.
 Particularly brave and committed participants pulled all-nighters on seminar days, which we admire and are very grateful for.

 Still, we were eager to find a less stressful solution and started looking hard at recorded online courses.
-This is also handy in that Mark can teach 150 seminars off the top of his head and would take years to offer them all live.
+This is also handy in that Mark can coach 150 seminars off the top of his head and would take years to offer them all live.

 Meanwhile Mark’s first recorded online course “Secret Reiki Techniques” is available as a trial version, in which he shows you how to train your Reiki skills and how to expand your possibilities with Reiki enormously.